hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 ### Parameters

 - `:name` (`string: <required>`) - Specifies the name of the workspace to delete.
 This parameter is specified in the URL path.
-- `:organization` (`string: <required>`) - Specifies the organization name where the workspace belongs.
+- `:organization` (`string: <required>`) - Specifies the name of the organization the workspace belongs to.
 This parameter is specified in the URL path.

 ### Sample Request